19PHOBOSS98/GPS_DRONE_SWARM--MINECRAFT--OPENCOMPUTERS_MOD/README.md

 <img width="692" alt="Screen Shot 2022-04-17 at 1 35 03 PM" src="https://user-images.githubusercontent.com/37253663/163704219-0b43ea8d-11ba-4cda-8a08-b89fcb7dfcbb.png">

 #### IMMORTAL FORMS
 Each flight formation is regenerative.
 That means in case a drone falls out of formation, a player can simply hit refresh and request for a replacement from the pool without disturbing the rest of the flight formation.
-As long as you have enough spare drones the flight formation will stay immortal.
+As long as you have enough spare drones the flight formation can regenerate.

 #### DYNAMIC FIRMWARE
 Each drone has a base firmware in their BIOS chip enough to receive and load commands in memory through a wireless receiver.
 The rest of the Firmware is broadcasted to the drones as they get activated.
 This way I wouldn't need to replace each drone's BIOS chip each time I need to tweak their firmware.